An Ultimate Guide On Family Investment Companies

 Evident by its name, a family investment company focuses on investing rather than trading.
 Typically, these investments are equity portfolios or properties.

-It is a way to transfer assets and cash, usually by the way of a loan.
+It is a way to transfer assets and cash, usually by way of a loan.
 The profit earned from these investments is taxed at the corporation tax rates rather than capital gains or income.
 As a result, it can save your taxes up to 25% if you’re an additional rate taxpayer.

 According to the governing articles and provisions, FIC works on the bespoke needs of individuals covering aspects like: